magepages/mpdocs/docs/social-login-m2/user-guide.rst

 * In the **Sort Order** field: The order to show social login buttons.
 Order will be arranged as following: number, special symbol, uppercase, lowercase.
 * Instructions to create Live API can be found `here <https://docs.mageplaza.com/social-login-m2/how-to-configure-microsoft-live-api.html>`_.

-12.2.
+11.2.
 Login using Live
 ######################

 .. image:: https://i.imgur.com/6kbbZnV.png

 Microsoft Live Login dialog will be shown after clicking on Sign in with Live button.

-XIII.
+XII.
 Zalo Sign in
 ^^^^^^^^^^^^^^^^^^^^^^

-13.1.
+12.1.
 How to configure Zalo
 ######################

 Go to ``Store > Settings > Configuration > Mageplaza Extensions > Social Login > Zalo``.